pontso1194/capstone2-reporting/README.md

 2.  **Persona:** The AI is instructed to act as an "Expert Business Analyst" to ensure a professional tone.

     ### AI Prompt Key Instruction
 "...The report must be formatted using clean, standard HTML for direct email embedding.
 Do not use Markdown syntax.
-Use appropriate tags like <h1>, <h2>, and <table>."
+Use appropriate tags."

 ### 🛡️ Stability and Validation